-This year, America celebrates the 100th anniversary of the ratification of the 19th Amendment, which gave women the right to vote.
+In 2020, America celebrated the 100th anniversary of the ratification of the 19th Amendment, which gave women the right to vote.

-To mark this milestone throughout 2020 and beyond, the National Constitution Center has launched a new initiative, Women and the Constitution.
+To mark this milestone throughout 2020 and beyond, the National Constitution Center launched an important initiative, WOMEN AND THE CONSTITUTION.
 A celebration of women’s equality and leadership, the initiative includes a new long-term exhibit on the 19th Amendment, constitutional conversations and debates, podcast episodes, blog posts, and educational materials for learners of all ages.

 Horace W. Goldsmith Foundation | Mauree Jane and Mark W. Perry | John P. & Anne Welsh McNulty Foundation | The Snider Foundation | The McLean Contributionship | Glenmede | SteegeThomson Communications | Sarah and David Andrews